CreoDAMO/REPAR/replit.md

 ## Overview

 The Aequitas Protocol is a sovereign Layer-1 blockchain ($REPAR is the native coin) designed to enforce $131 trillion in reparations for the transatlantic slave trade, classified as genocide.
-It provides complete economic, technical, and governance sovereignty, ensuring it cannot be shut down or censored.
-The protocol is founded on a 205-page forensic audit, establishing historical facts, economic tracing of liabilities ($131T via compound interest), and a legal framework based on international law (jus cogens, UN Genocide Convention).
-It targets universal accountability across 200+ entities, including nations, corporations, and universities.
-The project also incorporates a strategic defense system with controlled vulnerabilities and tripwires to deter and counter non-compliant entities, utilizing an automated threat oracle and NFT-based evidence system.
+Its purpose is to provide complete economic, technical, and governance sovereignty, ensuring it cannot be shut down or censored.
+The protocol is founded on a 205-page forensic audit, establishing historical facts, economic tracing of liabilities ($131T via compound interest), and a legal framework based on international law.
+It targets universal accountability across 200+ entities including nations, corporations, and universities, and incorporates a strategic defense system with controlled vulnerabilities and an automated threat oracle.

 ## User Preferences